rombrew/phobia/doc/InputPulseWidth.md

 ## Precision

-You can change the resolution of the timer that is used to measure the pulse width.
+You can change the timebase frequency of the timer that is used to measure the pulse width.
 By increasing the resolution you increase a minimum pulse rate that can be captured.

-	(pmc) reg hal.PPM_timebase <Hz>
+	(pmc) reg hal.PPM_frequency <Hz>

-The minimum frequency is determined from the expression.
+The minimum pulse frequency is determined from the expression.
 Default timebase allows you to capture pulses from 31 Hz.

-	        timebase
+	       frequency
-	Fmin = ----------
+	min = -----------
 	         65536

 Maximal timebase allowed is 84000000 Hz that gives a resolution about 12 ns